Chung1045/Notable/README.md

 - High network bandwidth (If you want to host your own)
 - An IDE (If you would like to make it your own)

-For computers that do not have Node.js, you can install at https://nodejs.org/en
+For computers that do not have Node.js installed, you can install [here](https://nodejs.org/en)

-For computers that do not have git installed, install at [https://git-scm.com](https://git-scm.com/)
+For computers that do not have git installed, install [here](https://git-scm.com/)

----

 ## Set up